KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 - Start both the first and second nodes **without** `-gen -genproclimit=0`.
 - Once both are connected, execute `setgenerate true 1` on the node that should receive the pre-mine.
 - Observe the debug.log by executing `tail -f ~/.komodo/<CHAIN>/debug.log`
-- Wait for the asset chain to mine two blocks
+- Wait for the Smart Chain to mine two blocks
 - Execute `setgenerate false` to stop mining
 - All of the coins (including the pre-mine) are now located on the node that mined two blocks.
 Do not split them with a normal transaction.
 Rather, split them using this tool: [link](https://github.com/KMDLabs/pos64staker).
 - Send coins to the other node, and on both nodes use the `generate` method to begin staking.
 - Use the [getbalance64](../komodo-api/wallet.html#getbalance64) method to ensure that there are coins staking in all 64 segids before block 10.

-Following the above instructions will ensure that the asset chain is stable.
+Following the above instructions will ensure that the Smart Chain is stable.

 ::: warning
 On a chain using a high percentage for PoS, it's vital to have coins staking by block 100.
 If too many PoW blocks are mined consecutively at the start of the chain, the PoW difficulty may increase enough to stop the chain entirely.
 This can prevent users from sending transactions to staking nodes.